latest nhpb_banner 1__compressed2

 Formal documentation is needed when you apply for the Oregon program.
 Some examples of documents that applicants may need to provide at the time of application include verification of residence address (copy of utility bill), names/birthdates for all household members, complete and total income verification for the previous 3 months, Social Security numbers and ID for all household members, and also the details on your Heating Energy Vendor including account number.
 Your local community action agency may have other requirements as well.

-Free weatherization and energy conservation services are provided to low income qualified families in Oregon.
-This service is also offered in partnership between the federal government, your community action agency, and the Oregon Housing and Community Services.
+Free weatherization and energy conservation services are provided to low income qualified families.
+This service is also offered in partnership between the federal government, a local community action agency, and the Oregon Housing and Community Services (OHCS).
 All updates are offered at no cost to residents.
+Find more details on other free energy grants and home repair programs from Oregpn OHCS here. https://www.oregon.gov/ohcs/Pages/index.aspx.

 The federal option is not the only one available.
-There are a few other options, including Energy Conservation Helping Oregonians (ECHO) as well as conservation services from the Bonneville Power Administration.
+There are a few other options, including Energy Conservation Helping Oregonians (ECHO) as well as conservation services from the energy companies in Oregon.
 They are paid for by electric deregulation public funds, or federal government block grants.

-Weatherization assistance programs generally provide the following services, however it will be based on program funding, the condition of the applicant’s residence and other factors.
+The Oregon weatherization programs provide the following services to help people save money, however it will be based on program funding, the condition of the applicant’s residence and other factors.
 First a contractor will perform an energy audit, which measures your home's current status, including energy use and determines which safety and energy conservation measures are best for your home.
 Then the updates begin.

 Some of what can be done includes health and safety repairs, energy conservation education, heating system repair and replacement, baseload measures, and things like furnace repairs or even a replacement of your heating system.
 There is often a waiting list, and once an application has been submitted and approved by the state, the qualifying household may have to wait an extended period of time.
 Oregon households commonly reduce their energy and heating bills by around 15-30%, making more money available to families for other pressing household needs, such as paying for food, rent, housing costs and transportation.

-Applying for LIHEAP grants or free energy conservation in Oregon
+Applying for LIHEAP grants or free weatherization in Oregon

 The LIHEAP and weatherization programs in Oregon are administered through local non-profit organizations, including public housing authorities, Community Action Program (CAP) agencies, tribes, and senior centers.
 Priority is given to disabled persons, senior citizens who are 60 years of age and older, and households with children.
 Find an Oregon community action agency near you.